milkbottledude/woodlands-jb_tracker/Documentation.md

 As you can see, css that looks good for one device may not look as good for another.
 Rather, it can be pretty hideous 🤮.

 This is where mobile.css comes in.
-Its very similar to styles.css, except I changed the (background image)[GAE/static/website_bg.jpg] to something more potrait friendly 🌃.
+Its very similar to styles.css, except I changed the [background image](GAE/static/website_bg.jpg) to something more potrait friendly 🌃.
 I also edited the text sizes to make the words fit the screen sizes of mobile phones 📱.

 Anyway, after adding the joblib file to the project folder, we can now reference its weights ⚖️ in main.py and use it to properly output a prediction value 📲.
 Lets see the changes in main.py.
 ```